jinghuazhao/physalia/docs/README.md

 * [GitHub-matters](https://cambridge-ceu.github.io/GitHub-matters/)

-[^1]: This is now supersed with direct access via ssh, see notes at GitHub-matters above.
+[^1]: This is now superseded with direct access via ssh, see notes at GitHub-matters above.